mchannon/hashsite/README.md

 Not the easiest mnemonic to remember, but a heckuva lot better than #M2DE3200ZZ^.

 All the words are 4-7 letters long, common, without spaces or punctuation, alphabetically sequenced, and we're careful not to use plurals where they might confuse people.

+To Do:

+Finalize All Conditions
+Upload Open Source Dictionaries
+Upload Codecs
+???
+Profit (from MIT-licensed open source)